 A fine, strong, continuous filament produced by the larva of certain insects, especially the silkworm, when constructing its cocoons.
-Silk is noted for its e) Modacrylic used.
+Silk is noted for its resiliency, aesthetics, elasticity & strength.

+e) Modacrylic :

+used.

+f) Viscose :

-f) Viscose ammonium rayon, the other commercial type.
+One type of rayon.
+It is produced in far greater quantity than cup ammonium rayon, the other commercial type.

 Fiber A manufactured fiber in which the fiber forming substance is any long chain synthetic polymer composed of less that 85% but at least 35% by weight of acrylonitrile units (FTC definition).
-Both wet and dry spinning are g) Wool woven or felted wool product.
+Both wet and dry spinning are g) Wool :